Simplicity at its Finest

 In 2022 The Arctic Hideaway was awarded Norway’s Eco-Lighthouse certificate in recognition of our environmentally and socially responsible practices.
 But this is only the beginning.
 We continually assess the way we run to continue moving closer to our sustainability goals.
 We are not just about facilitating creativity, we are leaders in travel that nurtures place, with ripples going beyond as we teach you how to do the same in the place you call home.

 During the period of winter storms sustainable travel becomes increasingly difficult.
-For this reason we close to regular bookings in December & January.
 If this period speaks to your soul get in touch to discuss possibilities for long stays over wild days.

 Get in touch on booking@thearctichideaway.com